 All Ghost Types in Pokémon Go: Gastly, Haunter, Gengar

-Where to find Bugs and Flying Pokémon: In the countryside, farms, fields, forests, large parks and playgrounds
+Where to increase chances of finding Bugs and Flying Pokémon: In the countryside, farms, fields, forests, large parks and playgrounds

 All Flying Types in Pokémon Go: Charizard, Butterfree, Pidgey, Pidgeotto, Pidgeot, Spearow, Fearow, Zubat, Golbat, Farfetch'd, Doduo, Dodrio, Scyther, Gyarados, Aerodactyl, Articuno, Zapdos, Moltres, Dragonite